Wonderbly launches Wonderbly Studios to let other brands use its personalisation API for printed books – TechCrunch

 Wonderbly, the personalised book publisher backed by Google Ventures and best known for the breakout hit “Lost My Name,” is unveiling Wonderbly Studios in a bid to make it easier for other brands to offer personalised and bespoke printed books on-demand.

 Initially, Wonderfully Studios will work with select partners to provide access to its personalisation API and help create new books using its technology and expertise in the space.
-However, longer term Wonderbly co-founder and CEO Asi Sharabi tells me the plan is to continuing developing the platform and eventually open up the whole thing so that anybody can offer high-quality and data-infused personalised books via its API.
+However, longer term Wonderbly co-founder and CEO Asi Sharabi tells me the plan is to continue developing the platform and eventually open up the whole thing so that anybody can offer high-quality and data-infused personalised books via its API.

 “Selling high quality personalised products – products that extend beyond the trivial “put my name on a mug” – is no easy task,” he says.
 “Meaningfully personalised products and businesses are still quite complex to operate at scale.
 You need a rendering stack, integration with a local print house, couriers, customer support and more.
 These technical and operational hurdles are a barrier to entry”.